 On the weekend of June 28-29, the public will have a chance to meet and talk with Santa Barbara’s hams and see for themselves what the Amateur Radio Service is about, as operators across the United States and Canada will be holding public demonstrations of emergency communications abilities.
 This annual event, called “Field Day” is the climax of “Amateur Radio Week.”

-The event is the climax of the week long Amateur Radio Week sponsored by the American Radio Relay League (ARRL), the national association for Amateur Radio.
-Using only emergency power supplies, ham operators in all 50 states and Canada will construct emergency stations in parks, shopping malls, schools and backyards.
-Their slogan, “When All Else Fails, Ham Radio Works” is more than just words to the hams as they prove they can send messages in many forms without the use of phone systems, the Internet or any other infrastructure that can be compromised in a crisis.
-For hams, Field Day is the largest on-air event of the year.
-More than 35,000 amateur radio operators participated in last year’s event.
-This year, Santa Barbara Amateur Radio operators will contact thousands of other hams throughout the US, Canada, and the world using a variety of wireless modes including making contacts using Amateur Radio satellites in orbit.
+Using only emergency power supplies, ham operators will construct emergency stations in parks, shopping malls, schools and backyards around the country.
+Their slogan, “when all else fails, Amateur Radio works” is more than just words to the hams as they prove they can send messages in many forms without the use of phone systems, the Internet or any other infrastructure that can be compromised in a crisis.
+More than 35,000 Amateur Radio operators across the country participated in last year’s event.

 “The fastest way to turn a crisis into a total disaster is to lose communications,” said Allen Pitts of the American Radio Relay League (ARRL), the national association for Amateur Radio and the sponsor of Field Day in the United States.
 “From the earthquake and tsunami in Japan to tornadoes in Missouri, ham radio provided the most reliable communication networks in the first critical hours of the events.
 Because ham radios are not dependent on the Internet, cell towers or other infrastructure, they work when nothing else is available.
 We need nothing between us but air.”